A Faster Parameterized Algorithm for Temporal Matching: Introduction

 In this paper, we consider the vertex cover number\footnote{That is, the minimum number of vertices needed to cover all edges of a graph.} to \emph{measure} the \emph{width} of local sections (that is, $\Delta$ consecutive layers) in temporal graphs.
 We call this the~\emph{\dvcn} of a temporal graph~$\TGcompact$.
-Intuitively, this is the minimum number of vertices which we need to hit (or cover) all edges in any $\Delta$ consecutive layers of the temporal graph.
-Formally, the $\Delta$-vertex cover number of $\TG$ is the minimum number $\nu$ such that for all~$i \in [\tau-\Delta+1]$ there is a $\nu$-size vertex set $S$ such that all edges in $\bigcup_{t=i}^{i+\Delta-1} E_t$ are incident to at least one vertex in $S$.
+Intuitively, this is the minimum number $\nu$ of vertices which we need to hit (or cover) all edges in any $\Delta$ consecutive layers, also called $\Delta$-window, of the temporal graph.
+Note that we do not need to use the same set of vertices for all $\Delta$-windows and that there are temporal graphs where the vertex cover number of the underlying graph is larger than the \dvcn{}.
+Formally, the $\Delta$-vertex cover number of $\TG$ is the minimum number $\nu$ such that for all~$i \in [\tau-\Delta+1]$ the vertex cover number of $(V,\bigcup_{t=i}^{i+\Delta-1} E_t)$ is at most~$\nu$.
+It is NP-hard to decide whether the \dvcn{} of a temporal graph is at most some given value, because this becomes the NP-hard \textsc{Vertex Cover} problem \cite{karp1972reducibility} if $\lifetime=\Delta=1$.
+However, one can show fixed-parameter tractability when parametrizing by the \dvcn{} using the folklore search-tree algorithm \cite{DF13} for the classical vertex cover number on each $\Delta$-window of the temporal graph.
 Observe that the \dvcn{} can be smaller but not larger than the smallest sliding $\Delta$-window vertex cover, see \citet{akrida2020temporal} for details.
 Note that also \textsc{Vertex Cover} has been studied in the multistage setting \cite{DBLP:conf/iwpec/FluschnikNRZ19}.

-It is easy to check that the running time of the algorithm for \textsc{Temporal Matching} of \citet{MMNZZ} can be upper-bounded by $2^{O(\nu\Delta)}\cdot |\TG|^{O(1)}$, where $\nu$ is the \dvcn{} of $\TG$.
+\citet{MMNZZ} analyzed the exponential explosion in the running time of their algorithm for \textsc{Temporal Matching} with respect to the parameters~$\Delta$ and the maximum matching size of the underlying graph.
+It is easy to check that the running time is also upper-bounded by $2^{O(\nu\Delta)}\cdot |\TG|^{O(1)}$, where $\nu$ is the \dvcn{} of the input temporal graph $\TG$.
+We replace the parameter maximum matching size of the underlying graph by the \dvcn{}, because the narrowed view on $\Delta$-windows makes it potentially smaller than its counterpart on the underlying graph and the vertex cover number is a better established parameter in the parameterized complexity literature than the maximum matching size even though they are only a constant factor away from each other.

 This paper contributes an improved algorithm for \textsc{Temporal Matching} with a running time of $\Delta^{O(\nu)}\cdot |\TG|$.
-Hence, this is an exponential speedup in term of $\Delta$ compared to the algorithm of \citet{MMNZZ}.
-Before we describe the details of the algorithm in \cref{sec:algo}, we introduce further basic notations in the next section.
+Hence, this is an exponential speedup in terms of $\Delta$ compared to the algorithm of \citet{MMNZZ}.
+While our algorithm closely follows the strategy of the algorithm of \citet{MMNZZ}, the speedup results from a refined application of representative sets.
+Before we describe the details in \cref{sec:algo}, we introduce further basic notations in the next section.